 The Loan Programs Office is reviewing about 200 applications seeking about $305 billion in loans, Shah said during a NARUC panel discussion.
 The office has nearly $400 billion in remaining loan authority as of Oct.
 31, according to DOE.

-The Loan Programs Office has provided about $102 billion in loans to utilities, according to Shah.
+The Loan Programs Office has received about $100 billion in loan applications from utilities, according to Shah.
 The loans are about 1 percentage point lower than what they could get otherwise and they are also able to receive up to 80% in loans for their projects compared to the traditional 50%, Shah said.

 “You're seeing a lot of folks use our debt to do these things that Wall Street won't let them do, but are in the best interest of ratepayers,” Shah said.